PX4/PX4-user_guide/en/ros/ros2_comm.md

 :::note
 Astute readers will note that the generated agent might not have been built with that same set of definitions (unless they were both built of the same 'master' commit).

-Right now this is not a problem because 1. the PX4 message set/definitions are relatively stable and 2. the updated/new messages get automatically deployed to `px4_msgs`.
+Right now this is not a problem because the PX4 message set/definitions are relatively stable and the updated/new messages get automatically deployed to `px4_msgs`.

 In the near future the intention is to:
 1. Create also a branch per release in both `px4_ros_com` and `px4_msgs`, so both the message definitions and agent code match the ones present on the PX4/client side by the time of the release.
-2. Have an initial message exchange of the brige configuration, using the messages structs MD5SUMs to verify if the messages definitions are the same, and if not, disable their stream and warn the user.
+2. Have an initial message exchange of the bridge configuration, using the messages structs MD5SUMs to verify if the messages definitions are the same, and if not, disable their stream and warn the user.
 :::

 :::warning
 You cannot use an agent generated as part of a "normal" PX4 build with ROS 2 (e.g. if the user uses `BUILD_MICRORTPS_AGENT=1 make px4_sitl_rtps`).
 While microRTPS client is the same, the IDL files used by ROS 2 are slightly different from the custom ones with generate in PX4.
 The other detail is that the "normal" PX4 build doesn't use `fastddsgen` with typesupport for ROS 2 networks - and that's also one of the main reasons we have a separate microRTPS agent in `px4_ros_com`, which is completely compatible with ROS 2 networks.
 We use the `px4_msg` to generate appropriate IDL files for the `micrortps_agent` in `px4_ros_com`.
 :::